annettem123/Orders/README.md

      User Stories:

-     As a user, one wants to get the information of one prodcut so that retrieval of data is effortless.
+     As a user, one wants to get the information of one product so that retrieval of data is effortless.

      As a user, one wants to retrieve the information of all products so that one can get a list of them effortlessly.